 The First Google Doodle (Source)

-Why did Google change its logo so many times and what is up with all these changes to the home-page?
 Google is known for replacing the logo on their homepage with a “Google Doodle” that looks similar to the logo but marks some sort of significant event.
 The first doodle appeared in 1998 and featured a stick figure of the Burning Man because the Google founders wanted to warn their audience that the site might go down while they were attending the Burning Man Festival.

 Google continued and expanded this practice, adding more and more doodles corresponding to holidays and special events.
 While the first doodles were addressed to the United States audience, referencing holidays such as Thanksgivings, Google soon moved on to non-US holidays.
-Bastille Day, Korean Liberation Day, St. Patrick’s Day and even the Chinese New Year soon joined the list.

 Example of Google Doodle (Source)

 Starting from 2008, the Google doodles increased exponentially, numbering in the hundreds.
-The new doodles commemorated historical events, personalities, famous cartoon characters and most of all, they celebrated the national day of quite a populous list of countries.
+The new doodles commemorated historical events, personalities, famous cartoon characters and most of all, they celebrated the national day of quite a large list of countries.
 Scroll lower for more Google doodles.

 More Google Doodles: